Our Indispensable Team

 I joined DiMatteo Group as a part-time employee in August 2020, after graduating magna cum laude from the University of Connecticut with a BS in sustainable plant and soil systems.
 I was a frequent DiMatteo Group intern during my time at UConn, and I was also fortunate to live with a host family while studying the Spanish language, literature, and culture for a semester at the Universidad de Granada in Spain. ¡Tenéis que probar las tapas!

 I own a Quarter Horse named Ray, and we enjoy trail rides, as well as western pleasure and hunt seat disciplines.
-When I’m not in the office, at the library, or at the farm, I often remain active through my weekly Murph workout.
+When I’m not in the office, studying, cooking, or at the farm, I often remain active through my weekly Murph workout.
 Consider yourself lucky if you don’t know what that is!
-Above all, I appreciate spending time with my family.
+Above all, I appreciate spending time with my friends and family.

 MS Headshot